react-static/react-static/docs/concepts.md

 To learn more about how `react-router` components work, visit [React-Router's Documentation](https://reacttraining.com/react-router/web/guides/philosophy)

-# Webpack Config and Plugins
+# Webpack Customization and Plugins
 React-Static ships with a wonderful default webpack config, carefully tailored for react development.
 It should support a majority of use-cases on its own.
 But, in the case you do need to modify the webpack configuration, use the handy [`webpack` property in your `static.config.js` file](#/api/#webpack).

 # Using Preact in Production